Johnson missed 5 key coronavirus meetings, but UK government defends his leadership - Local News 8

 Gove added that “new PPE [personal protective equipment] is coming in this weekend from Turkey” on top of 25 million gowns from China “secured” by the British Ambassador in Beijing.

-However, it is unclear if the shipment from Turkey has taken place as hoped for.
-Shipments of PPE from Turkey require special export permits from the Health Ministry after the country banned exports of such items.

-Speaking to Sky’s Sophy Ridge, Gove said the shipment from Turkey comprised “tens of thousands of gowns.”
+Speaking to Sky’s Sophy Ridge, Gove said the shipment from Turkey included “tens of thousands of gowns.”

 On Friday, NHS Providers — an organization that represents NHS hospitals — warned that there was a “critical” shortage of clinical gowns in the UK.
 According to the organization, some hospitals will “run out of fully fluid repellent gowns this weekend” and will be forced to use the “highest possible level of alternative” protective equipment.